jacastillol/drl_navigation/README.md

 * `+1`: Pick up a yellow banana
 * `-1`: Pick up a blue banana

-The task could be seen as episodic where the agent must get at least an average score of +13 over 100 consecutive episodes.
+The task could be seen as episodic where is considered solved when the agent would get at least an average score of +13 over 100 consecutive episodes.

 ## Dependencies